Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 28</b>: Muscle fibers combing.</figcaption>
 </figure>

-Finally, paint Slide On Segment or Slide On Geo Constraints (if added).
+Finally, paint Slide On Segment or Slide On Geometry Constraints (if added).
 It is recommended to paint only the vertices that are not attached to the rig.
-In this example, the tendons are painted with a value of 0.0, while the rest of the shape is painted to 1.0.
+In this example, the tendons are painted with a value of 0.0, while the rest of the shape is painted to 1.0 or lower values.

 <figure>
   <img src="images/setup_ribbon_muscle_6.png">